 The blackbody spectra only depend on the temperature of the emitting body, NOT on any other properties: e.g., density (as long as sufficiently high), chemical composition, and shape.
 This remarkable fact is a result of thermodynamics.

-A blackbody spectrum has single maximum and the maximum shifts blueward/redward with increasing/decreasing temperature.
+A blackbody spectrum has single maximum and the maximum shifts blueward/redward in wavelength with increasing/decreasing temperature.

 In fact, the blackbody radiation itself has the temperature of the emitter.
 Below, we give the formula for blackbody radiation that shows the temperature dependence of blackbody radiation.